Social tariffs for broadband

 Most of the discounted packages currently available offer broadband speeds of over 30Mbps – fast enough to handle a typical household’s internet demands, from shopping online and streaming HD films to applying for jobs and keeping in touch with family and friends.

-Larger families who may be working, streaming and gaming all at the same time might be better off with speeds of over 50Mbps, although this is likely to cost you more.
+Larger households who may be working, streaming and gaming all at the same time might be better off with speeds of over 50Mbps, although this is likely to cost you more.

 How do I apply for a broadband social tariff?